JCharante/vietanh/README.md

 - Now you have a json file of 23,434 vietnamese words and their definitions in English!

-- Python 3 is able to read them just fine.
-If you want the JSON to be in unicode then run `main.py`
+- If you want the file to use utf-8 so it's legible, run `convert.py` with Python 3 (I used 3.8 but earlier releases should work)